xt-sys/exectos/xtoskrnl/README.md

 management, and process scheduling.
 The kernel contains the scheduler (sometimes referred to as the Dispatcher), the cache, object, and memory managers, the security manager, and other executive components described below.

-All routines in the kernel are prefixed to indicate the subsystem they belong to, and their source code is organized into corresponding directories.
+The source code of the kernel is organized into subsystem-specific directories.
+Each directory name also defines the corresponding C++ namespace in which the subsystem's classes and routines reside.
 These subsystems include:

  * Ar - Architecture-specific Library
  * Ex - Kernel Executive